cr333/OmniPhotos/docs/README.md

 	 * @author authors
 	 ********************************************************************/

-2. Python
+### 2. Python

 The convention of coding is based on the Google Python Style Guide (https://google.github.io/styleguide/pyguide.html).

-If you use Visual code as the coding editor, please reference the official guide to config the automatically linting functionality. (https://code.visualstudio.com/docs/python/linting)
+If you use Visual Studio Code as the coding editor, please reference the official guide to configure the automatic linting functionality (https://code.visualstudio.com/docs/python/linting).